gjb2048/moodle-theme_essential/README.txt

 - FIX: Issue #425: Copyright date localization.
 - FIX: Issue #429: Front page content area set to "Show before login only" still paritally displays.
 - FIX: Issue #432: Adjusted lang string for 'oldnavbardesc'.
 Thanks to Mathieu Pelletier (https://github.com/mkpelletier) for this.
+- FIX: Issue #434: Explain if a logo uploaded then no header title will be shown.
 - FIX: Apply MDL-46183.
 - FIX: Apply MDL-45930.
 - FIX: Apply MDL-44907.